 You are required to stand to take the HRV stress test, because that makes the test more sensitive to low and medium levels of stress.
 When you are lying down, moderate levels of stress may not be revealed, but standing puts a slight load on your cardiovascular system.
 That load causes a meaningful drop in HRV when you have a moderate amount of stress compared to very low stress.

 Heart Rate Variability (HRV)

 Your heart does not beat in a perfectly regular rhythm as would a metronome, and, in fact, beat-to-beat variations in your heart rate are healthy and normal.
-To understand more about how Garmin and Firstbeat use heart rate variability to give you better information about the state of your body, start with why heart rate variability exists.
+To understand more about how Garmin and Firstbeat use HRV to give you better information about the state of your body, start with why HRV exists.

 Your heart is controlled by your autonomic nervous system (ANS), which is the involuntary part of your nervous system.
 Furthermore, there are 2 branches of the ANS called the sympathetic and parasympathetic branches.
 The sympathetic branch of your ANS is active when you’re under some kind of stress.
 It is the part of your ANS that puts all systems on alert.
 By contrast, the parasympathetic branch is the more relaxed part that just hums along when you are relaxed and not about to be charged by a mountain lion.
 When the sympathetic branch is more active, your heart rate typically increases, and it beats in more regular rhythm — meaning HRV decreases.